March 26, 2020: EVV delay

 This requirement affects all personal care and home health services, including services provided through:

 - Medicaid and BadgerCare Plus fee-for-service (ForwardHealth card)

 - BadgerCare Plus and Medicaid SSI HMOs

 - Family Care and Family Care Partnership

 - Keep an individual’s choice of a worker.

 - Ensure needed care is delivered.

 - Ensure data is secure and compliant with the Health Insurance Portability and Accountability Act (HIPAA).

-Pursuant to Section 12006(a) of the 21st Century Cures Act, which mandates that states implement EVV for all Medicaid personal care service that require an in-home visit by a provider.
+Pursuant to Section 12006(a) of the 21st Century Cures Act, which mandates that states implement EVV for all Medicaid personal care services that require an in-home visit by a provider